Medical Editor: John P. Cunha, DO, FACOEP

 |Kidney Failure||1 (2.2)||0 (0.0)|

-In addition to the cases above, three cases of necrotizing enterocolitis were diagnosed in patients receiving CAFCIT (caffeine citrate) during the open-label phase of the study.
+In addition to the cases above, three cases of necrotizing enterocolitis were diagnosed in patients receiving caffeine citrate during the openlabel phase of the study.